 We are lucky enough to have a qualified Emotional Literacy Support Assistant at Stamford Bridge Primary Junior School.
 Mrs Easton has been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.
 The majority of ELSA work is delivered on an individual basis, but occasionally, some group work is more appropriate, especially in the areas of social and friendship skills.

 Sessions are fun!
 A range of activities are used such as: games, role-play, arts or crafts.

 How does ELSA work?

-Children are usually referred for ELSA support by their class teacher, SENCO (Miss Armistead), Headteacher (Mrs Fitzhenry), Deputy Headteacher (Mrs Foxton), Designated Safeguarding Lead (Mrs Fitzhenry) or outside agencies working with families in the community.
-With children's needs in mind, Mrs Robertson then plans support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.
+Children are usually referred for ELSA support by their class teacher, SENCO (Mrs Garland), Headteacher (Mrs Fielding), Assistant Headteacher (Mr Horrocks), Designated Safeguarding Lead (Mrs Fielding) or outside agencies working with families in the community.
+With children's needs in mind, Mrs Easton then plans support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.

 Supporting - not fixing